-Our goal is for you to develop coping skills that are necessary for your safety and to achieve success in addressing and completing your treatment goals.
-One of the objectives is to assist you to work with your feelings in a constructive and safe manner.
-Our staff will work with you to allow for healthy expression in a productive fashion.
-You will learn how to obtain the support that is both desired and necessary for personal growth-the goal during treatment is improvement in your ability to resolve problems and form healthy relationships with others.
+The patient's goal is to develop healthy coping skills to help manage emotions in a safe manner and to continue to build on these skills at home for continued success.
+Staff will work with the youth to allow for expression in a healthy and productive fashion.
+The patient will learn how to obtain the support that is both desired and necessary for growth.
+The outcome will be the improvement in the ability to resolve problems, ability to express them/him/herself and the ability to form healthy relationships with others.

-Ultimately, we hold you, the patient, responsible for your own behaviors.
-You will be taught to connect the decision-making process, the behaviors and the final outcome.
-Our staff will ensure your safety, the safety of others on the unit and assist you to take responsibility for your own decision-making.
+Ultimately, we hold the patient responsible for their own behaviors.
+The patient is taught to connect the decision-making process, behaviors, and the ultimate outcome.
+Staff ensures the safety of the patient and unit, but encourages the patient to take responsibility for their own decision-making.
+A behavior modification system is utilized to assist the patient to connect their behaviors and the direct outcome.
+Privileges are directly affected by behavior.